Home Job Experiences Working in a bar in Australia

 Where to look for a job?

-There are several methods when you are looking for a job.
-However, if you are looking to work in a bar, restaurant or even a shop, the best way to find a job is the Door-to-Door Method.
+If you are looking to work in a bar, restaurant or even a shop, the best way to find a job is the Door-to-Door Method.

 Make sure to adapt your resume to the Australian standards.
 Tailor your resume to highlight any relevant experience in hospitality or customer service.
 Even if you don’t have bar experience, emphasize skills that are transferable, such as teamwork, communication, and fast learning.

 Print out copies of your resume and visit bars, pubs, and restaurants.
 Once in the bar or cafe, ask to speak to the manager and try to engage in a conversation.
 Ask whether or not they are hiring, what positions they want to fill and how many hours you would work per week.
 The simple act of asking these questions demonstrates your dedication and motivation.
-Make sure to highlight everything that could be considered valuable in the world of hospitality, referring to key competences, such as customer service, ability to handle stress, teamwork etc.

 Look for Job Openings and check online job portals like Seek, Indeed, Gumtree.
 Also, consider visiting the websites of bars and pubs directly for job listings.
 Utilize social media platforms and local community boards.
 Facebook groups for backpackers or expats in Australia can be particularly useful.